avishj/OS-Encryption-App/README.md

 # OS Encryption App

-This is an app made for CSE2005 to demonstarte the working of encryption algorithm(s) as part of the project component, for Prof. Manikandan K, Fall Semester 2020-21.
+This is an app made for CSE2005 to demonstrate the working of encryption algorithm(s) as part of the project component, for Prof. Manikandan K, Fall Semester 2020-21.

 Made by: